Hablu-Programmer/car-business/README.md

       plugins: [],
       };
    ```
-   - Add the Tailwind directives to your CSS
+   - Add the Tailwind directives to your CSS in `index.css`
    ```CSS
       @tailwind base;
       @tailwind components;